 \subsection{Classification of $\mQ$-Fano threefolds}

 A complex projective variety is called a \textsl{$\mathbb{Q}$-Fano variety} if it is a normal variety with only terminal singularities, and its anti-canonical divisor is ample.
 A $\mathbb{Q}$-Fano variety is called \textit{prime} if its anti-canonical divisor generates the group of numerical equivalence classes of $\mQ$-Cartier divisors.
-This paper concerns with the classification of prime $\mQ$-Fano 3-folds and is a companion paper to \cite{Tak3,Tak4,Tak6,Tak7}, where we construct certain affine varieties and show that they produce, as weighted complete intersections of their appropriate weighted projectivizations, several examples of prime $\mathbb{Q}$-Fano 3-folds.
+This paper concerns with the classification of prime $\mQ$-Fano 3-folds and is a companion paper to \cite{Tak4,Tak5,Tak6,Tak7}, where we construct certain affine varieties and show that they produce, as weighted complete intersections of their appropriate weighted projectivizations, several examples of prime $\mathbb{Q}$-Fano 3-folds.
 We call such affine varieties or its appropriate weighted projectivizations \textit{key varieties for $\mQ$-Fano $3$-folds.} The prime $\mQ$-Fano 3-folds constructed in ibid.~are of anti-canonical codimension 4, where, by the anti-canonical codimension of a $\mathbb{Q}$-Fano 3-fold $X$, we mean the codimension of $X$ in the weighted projective space of the minimal dimension determined by the anti-canonical graded ring of $X$.

-The affine varieties constructed in ibid.~are related with $\mP^{2}\times\mP^{2}$-fibration.
-In this paper, we construct several affine varieties related with $\mP^{1}\times\mP^{1}\times\mP^{1}$-fibration, and produce, as appropriate weighted complete intersections of their weighted projectivizations, certain examples of prime $\mathbb{Q}$-Fano 3-folds of anti-canonical codimension 4.
-Ahead of our study including ibid., Coughlan and Ducat did similar work in \cite{CD} defining the $C_{2}$- and $G_{2}^{(4)}$-cluster varieties and using them as key varieties, where the former is related with $\mP^{2}\times\mP^{2}$-fibration, and the latter is related with $\mP^{1}\times\mP^{1}\times\mP^{1}$-fibration.
+The affine varieties constructed in ibid.~are related with $\mP^{2}\times\mP^{2}$-fibrations.
+In this paper, we construct several affine varieties related with $\mP^{1}\times\mP^{1}\times\mP^{1}$-fibrations, and produce, as appropriate weighted complete intersections of their weighted projectivizations, certain examples of prime $\mathbb{Q}$-Fano 3-folds of anti-canonical codimension 4.
+Ahead of our study including ibid., Coughlan and Ducat did similar work in \cite{CD} defining the $C_{2}$- and $G_{2}^{(4)}$-cluster varieties and using them as key varieties, where the former is related with a $\mP^{2}\times\mP^{2}$-fibration, and the latter is related with a $\mP^{1}\times\mP^{1}\times\mP^{1}$-fibration.